Banjo-Tooie: Reception

-Xbox 360 version
+Rereleases

 An Xbox Live Arcade version of Banjo-Tooie, developed by 4J Studios, was released for the Xbox 360 on 29 April 2009.
 This version features a smoother frame rate and high-definition graphics, and supports the "Stop 'N' Swop" connectivity with the Xbox Live Arcade version of its predecessor, allowing players to unlock the bonuses included in the original Nintendo 64 version as well as new content related to the Xbox 360.
 Using the Stop 'N' Swop items in the Xbox Live Arcade version of Banjo-Tooie also unlocks additional bonuses in the "L.O.G.'s Lost Challenges" downloadable content for Banjo-Kazooie: Nuts & Bolts.
 The Xbox Live Arcade version of Banjo-Tooie received mixed to favourable reviews from video game critics, featuring an aggregate score of 73 out of 100 at Metacritic.
 In 2015, the Xbox Live Arcade version became one of the first backwards compatible titles for Xbox One, and was re-released as part of the Rare Replay video game compilation.
 In 2019, this version was enhanced to run at native 4K resolution on Xbox One X.

+The Nintendo 64 version was added to the Nintendo Classics service on 25 October 2024, marking its first re-release on a Nintendo console since Rare was purchased by Microsoft in 2002.
+A port of the game will be packaged with Banjo-Kazooie on the Banjo-Kazooie Double Pack cartridge as a pack-in for the Evercade Nexus on 30 October 2026.
+The Evercade version is a native port developed in collaboration with Rare based on the game's original source code, and will restore the previously-removed Bottles' Revenge mode.